zerob13/cwac-cam2/CONTRIBUTING.md

 # How To Contribute

 If you have an interest in contributing to this project, here is some advice for packaging your contribution.
-Thahks!
+Thanks!

 ## Contributing Bug Reports